 It’s the law

-GDPR is a law in every EU member country and your organisation is expected to be fully complaint before the deadline.
+GDPR is a law in every EU member country and your organisation is expected to be fully compliant before the deadline.

 Fines and penalties